khakhalin/notes/00_books.md

 # Link aggregators

-* [How to prepare for Google interview](https://www.linkedin.com/pulse/average-googler-four-weeks-study-plan-milad-naseri/?trk=v-feed), by Milad Naseri.
-Nice list of books, practical advice.
 * [A very nice annotated list of book recommendations](https://towardsdatascience.com/beyond-the-mooc-a-bookworms-guide-to-data-science-e87271cb0572) for data science
 * [Machine learning for humans, 80/20 reading list](https://medium.com/machine-learning-for-humans/ai-reading-list-c4753afd97a) - claims to be curated.
 Sections on ML, Deep, RL, and then various general readings about the meaning of it all.
 * [Scientific visualization with matplotlib](https://github.com/rougier/scientific-visualization-book) - an open-source book project in the works that hadn't been released yet, but the previews look lovely